The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Introduction

-This is illustrated in Fig.~\ref{network}, where sensing signals from the physical world are transmitted through the network.
+The foreseen digital-physical world concept of networking infrastructure is illustrated in Fig.~\ref{network}, where sensing signals from the physical world are transmitted through the network to a central unit.
 Upon receiving signals, the central unit processes them and returns control signals to the virtual world.
 An actuation signal is then transmitted from the virtual to the physical world by the network.
-DT enables accurate replication of the physical world at multiple levels of granularity and allows interaction and evolution with the virtual twin in a virtual world.
-The network system has to process and transport significant data volumes while ensuring strict timing requirements, expressed through metrics such as latency, jitter, Age of Information (AoI).
-6G systems can benefit from GN by appropriating its set of real-time techniques towards satisfying Quality of Service (QoS) under constrained resources, such as synchronization, input prediction and delay/lag compensation.

-This article presents the essential features of game networking in immersive and real-time interactions from a user's perspective, highlighting the challenges inherent in communication and computing.
-We present the important aspects of Game Networking (GN) and discuss their evolution towards Metaverse-like use cases.
-The article concludes with an emphasis on future research directions.
+Among the various media that facilitate the interaction between the physical and digital worlds, such as wireless, wired, and touch interfaces, this paper focuses on the evolution of GN techniques to enhance the capabilities of 6G wireless networks, which are yet to be fully defined and standardized.